code-and-effect/effective_form_inputs/README.md

 ### Options

-There are no options for this form input
+There are no default options for this form input

 ## Effective Select